Why Learning About Forgiveness Is Important and Can Actually Improve Your Health!

 -Neurolink Patient Education, Designs for Health

 You can purchase it from my estore.
-Use promo code FIRST25 to receive 25% off your first order.
-Shipping is FREE!
+Receive 5% off your order.

 Forgiving is important to our mental, emotional, and physical health.
 Many dis-eases can develop from a constant state of “fight or flight” (stressed out mode).

 We can pray and ask for help to be willing to forgive.